Lokesh-DataScience/Disease-prediction/README.md

-﻿# Disease Prediction using Machine Learning
+﻿# Disease Prediction and Medicine Recommendation using Machine Learning

-This project aims to predict diseases based on symptoms using machine learning models.
+This project aims to predict diseases based on symptoms using machine learning models and recommend medicines based on the predicted disease.
 The project utilizes multiple classifiers and combines their predictions to improve accuracy.

 ## Table of Contents